Ramu-2003/Zomato-Landing-Page/README.md

 # git pull origin master { then it get pulled from github to vs code}

 # git checkout -b branch name

 # ex : git checkout -b setup {now setup will become the another branch}

+# git checkout master

+# this command to change the branch from like current branch name is "setup" i want to move to "master" then we will use to shift to that branch